pyscf/pyscf/pyscf/lib/nao/README.md

 * Most of the tests are failing.

   Probable BLAS/LAPACK/FFTW calls could not be resolved from libnao.
 See installation instructions and Peak performance builds/runs.

+* Some linkage problem with libxc or xcfun arises

+  Maybe the optimal version of these libraries is now changed to a higher one.
+Delete the directory pyscf/lib/deps to start downloading/compilation from scratch.

 Citing PySCF/NAO
 ------------